 Remove the meat from the pot with a slotted spoon and place it in a large strainer over a baking sheet or tray to remove excess fat.

-Your authentic carnitas recipe is ready!
-Allow to sit for 5-10 minutes, then transfer to a cutting board.
-Chop the meat using a large chopper butcher knife or shred it using two forks.
+Our authentic carnitas recipe is ready!
+Let them rest for about 5–10 minutes before moving them to a cutting board.
+Chop the meat into bite-sized pieces, or simply shred it with two forks.

-• I strongly recommend using some fat cuts to make this recipe. pork shoulder (pork butt), ribs, or pork belly are all perfect.
+- I strongly recommend using some fat cuts to make this recipe.
 The fat helps keep the meat moist and flavorful during the slow cooking process.

-• You can add other spices and aromatics to the authentic carnitas recipe.
+- You can add other spices and aromatics to this authentic carnitas recipe.
 Think of a teaspoon of dried oregano, ground cumin, black pepper, or chili powder.

 What To Serve With Pork Carnitas